Eggless Cinnamon Pecan Babka Coffee Cake

 Instructions

-- Add the flour, remaining 1/4 cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
-Add the milk mixture and knead on speed 2 to 4 for 5 minutes.
+- Add the dry ingredients: all purpose flour, remaining 57 grams cane sugar, salt and Chinese five spice to the stand mixing bowl with the yeast mixture.

 - Place the dough in a greased bowl and cover the bowl with a kitchen towel and let rise for 2 to 3 hours, until doubled in size.